-- 1 Develop supply chains and business models a circular economy needs. - The benefits of a circular economy are many.
+1 Develop supply chains and business models a circular economy needs.

+• The benefits of a circular economy are many.
 A more ambitious move towards circular economies where products are designed to be reused, recycled, and repurposed can reduce pressure on commodity prices and supplies while also generating revenue across supply chains that don't require new raw materials.

 For example, the US National Renewable Energy Laboratory (NREL) estimates that the total value of recyclable materials in solar panels will be approximately USD 15 billion by 2050.
-It's enough raw material to manufacture about 2 billion new solar modules or about 630 gigawatts of new capacity.
-For this to be possible, entirely new supply chains and business models will need to emerge dedicated to profitably keeping limited natural resources and materials in circulation for as long as possible without producing further waste.
+It's enough raw material to manufacture about 2 billion new solar modules or about 630 gigawatts of new capacity.98 For this to be possible, entirely new supply chains and business models will need to emerge dedicated to profitably keeping limited natural resources and materials in circulation for as long as possible without producing further waste.

-7 Commit to Just Energy Transition Practices.
+2. Commit to Just Energy Transition Practices.
+Mining the resources needed for the energy transition is

-Mining the resources needed for the energy transition is already having an impact on nature and biodiversity as well as the communities that live near mining operations (see nature and biodiversity, supply chain issues, and social licence to operate chapters).
-Renewable energy companies can consider ensuring that their supplies of necessary resources won't harm communities - which are often Indigenous communities - the environment communities depend on or involve the use of child labour.
+Mining the resources needed for the energy transition is already having an impact on nature and biodiversity as well as the communities that live near mining operations (see nature and biodiversity, supply chain issues, and social license to operate chapters).
+Renewable energy companies can consider ensuring that their supplies of necessary resources won't harm communities - which are often Indigenous communities - the environment communities depend on or involve the use of child labor.
 It would be ideal for pledges to act in accordance with Just Energy Transition principles to be easily verifiable.

-O Design products to last longer and be recycled and reused.
+3. Design products to last longer and be recycled and reused.
+Other ways to ease the demand for raw materials to support the energy tr

-Other ways to ease the demand for raw materials to support the energy transition include designing products to last longer and making it easy and affordable to repair and refurbish products to extend their productive lifetimes.
+• Other ways to ease the demand for raw materials to support the energy transition include designing products to last longer and making it easy and affordable to repair and refurbish products to extend their productive lifetimes.
 Products can also be designed to make recycling and reuse their most valuable components less expensive.
-For instance, EV battery modules require a multi-step and labour-intensive disassembly and sorting process before recycling.
+For instance, EV battery modules require a multi-step and labor-intensive disassembly and sorting process before recycling.
 A lack of standard sized EVs and stationary storage battery packs and modules also discourages recycling and reuse.
-A standardised battery module and pack size could simplify and incentivise recycling and reuse by allowing for greater automation and improved economics.
+A standardized battery module and pack size could simplify and incentivize recycling and reuse by allowing for greater automation and improved economics.
 EV battery recycling is in its infancy.
-The French government recently invested over USD 40 million to support an EV battery recycling effort aimed at yielding 50 tons annually of lithium, cobalt, manganese, nickel, and other metals from end-of-life batteries.
+The French government recently invested over USD 40 million to support an EV battery recycling effort aimed at yielding 50 tons annually of lithium, cobalt, manganese, nickel, and other metals from end-of-life batteries.99

-National Renewable Energy Laboratory (NREL), "Environmental and Circular Economy of Solar Energy in a Decarbonised US Grid," 2022
+98 National Renewable Energy Laboratory (NREL), "Environmental and Circular Economy of Solar Energy in a Decarbonized US Grid," 2022

-&lt;sup>99 Innovation News Network, MECAWARE secures €40m investment for EV battery recycling project, 2023
+99 Innovation News Network, MECAWARE secures €40m investment for EV battery recycling project, 2023

-- Take advantage of existing circular economy frameworks and resources. - EU, the Organisation for Economic Cooperation and Development (OECD), and the Electric Power Research Institute (EPRI) have all developed frameworks, plans, and metrics for enhancing circular economies.
+Take advantage of existing circular economy frameworks and resources.

+EU,100 the Organization for Economic Cooperation and Development (OECD),101 and the Electric Power Research Institute (EPRI)102 have all developed frameworks, plans, and metrics for enhancing circular economies.
 But ramping up circular models in areas like metal production will take decades and require more significant investment and global collaboration.
-It's work that is worth the effort and should take place alongside collaborative initiatives to support increased production of raw materials. - Invest in everything. - Supplying enough raw materials to spur a rapid buildout of renewables is not a choice between recycling and new production.
+It's work that is worth the effort and should take place alongside collaborative initiatives to support increased production of raw materials.

+5. Invest in everything.
+Supplying enough raw ma

+Supplying enough raw materials to spur a rapid buildout of renewables is not a choice between recycling and new production.
 It demands both.
-Accelerating progress in both domains is a challenge the renewable energy industry and society at large should no longer ignore.
+Accelerating progress in both domains is a challenge the renewable energy industry - and society at large - should no longer ignore.